Policy 2010 — Asbestos Policy

 5.1 Facilities Management Staff

-Facilities Management staff have been trained to ensure that any work that they do that might involve asbestos-containing materials will be done with due regard for their safety and for the safety of others.
+Facilities Management staff have been trained to ensure that any work that they do that might involve ACM will be done with due regard for their safety and for the safety of others.
 New members of staff will receive such training as soon as possible after their employment.
 A refresher training course will be given to these staff members once every three years.

 5.2 Other Staff